eclab/edisyn/README.md

 First install Edisyn from the [Edisyn.dmg](https://cs.gmu.edu/~eclab/projects/edisyn/Edisyn.dmg) file.
 Sadly, it's a whopping 70MB because it includes the Java VM.  :-(

+If you have an old Mac that only has Java 8, you can try installing the Java 8 version: [Edisyn.app.zip](https://cs.gmu.edu/~eclab/projects/edisyn/java8/Edisyn.app.zip)

 MacOS has lately locked down the ability to run an application that's not from a commercial, paying Apple Developer.
 And I'm not one.
 So you will have to instruct MacOS to permit Edisyn to run.

 #### Installing under MacOS X Prior to Sequoia